"The Best Mistake I Ever Made" A Community Learning Session with Deborah Welch, Tim Carr and Kevin Glass

 "Renovate Your School - It's Dusty and Dirty but Looks Great When you are Finished!" - Robert Landau

-"From Pipeline to Leadership Office: Strategies to make the leadership recruitment process more 'female friendly'" - Bridget McNamer, Laura Light, Coreen Hester, Jane Larsson and Art Charles
+"Sluicing for Gold: Strategies for Successfully Recruiting Female Leaders" - Bridget McNamer, Laura Light, Dana Watts, Coreen Hester, Jane Larsson and Art Charles

 "Designing School Head Contracts to Minimize US Tax" - Rick Gray